isen-ng/testcontainers-dotnet/README.md

             .WithContextFrom(builderContext)
             .ConfigureImage((context, image) =>
             {
-                image.DockerfilePath = "Dockerfile";
                 image.DeleteOnExit = false;
+                image.BasePath = PlatformSpecific.DockerfileImageContext;

-                // add the Dockerfile into the build context image.Transferables.Add("Dockerfile", new MountableFile(PlatformSpecific.DockerfileImagePath));
+                // add the Dockerfile as like the command line `-f <path to dockerfile` image.DockerfilePath = "Dockerfile";
+                image.Transferables.Add("Dockerfile", new MountableFile(PlatformSpecific.DockerfileImagePath));

-                // add other files required by the Dockerfile into the build context image.Transferables.Add(".", new MountableFile(PlatformSpecific.DockerfileImageContext));
+                // add other files required by the Dockerfile into the build context image.Transferables.Add("folder1", new MountableFile(DockerfileImageTransferableFolder));
             })
             .Build();
     })